IrvinDominin/irvindominin.github.io/_posts/2017-8-29-Net-Impersonation.md

 tags: [.NET, C#]
 ---

-Usually, in .NET in order to impersonate a local user on another machine (e.g. for copying a file or readinf a folder), the same credential are copied on the machine that require access.
+Usually, in .NET in order to impersonate a local user on another machine (e.g. for copying a file or for read a folder), the same credential are copied on the machine that require access.

 It can be used a method like the following: